-There will be four quizzes, each based on readings and lectures, via handouts of terms and places to know.
-Quizzes will be primarily objective (T/F, Multiple choice, matching), usually between 15-20 in total, as well as two Short Answers, as well as a few map questions based on lists of places noted above.
+There will be four quizzes, each organized the same and based on readings and lectures, as focused on handouts of terms and places to know.
+Quizzes will be primarily objective (T/F and matching), usually between 15-20 in total, with two Short Answers, as well as map questions based on lists of places noted above.

 Short Answers will consist of individuals, places, programs, and events.
-Lists of terms will be given out at stages in the course.
+Lists of terms will be given out and posted on line at stages in the course.
 They will also be related to group and discussion activities at various points.
-For EXAMs you will describe terms in a full paragraphs and explain their historical significance, and including time, place, and key facets.
+You will describe terms in a full paragraphs and explain their historical significance, and including time, place, and key facets.
 You will usually want to connect a term to other material we are studying, such as larger themes or issues.